Enforced disappearance: Report of the UN (1980–2009)

 Since the establishment of the Working Group on Enforced or Involuntary Disappearances of the United Nations Commission on Human Rights (CHR) in 1980, the crime of enforced disappearance has proved to be a global problem, affecting many countries on five continents.
 It is the subject of a special follow-up by the HRC which regularly publishes reports on its complaint and situation, as well as the response and action of the governments concerned.

 The report of the 2009 Working Group recorded a total of 53,232 cases transmitted by the Working Group to Governments since their inception in 1980 and affecting 82 states.
 The number of cases that are still under study due to lack of clarification, closed or discontinuous cases amounts to 42,600.
 Since 2004 the Working Group had clarified 1,776 cases.
 In the previous report of 2007, the number of cases had been 51,531 and affected 79 countries.
 Many of the countries in the cases are affected internally by violent conflicts, while in other countries the practice of repressive policies towards political opponents is denounced.
 In other countries, generally in the western and European hemispheres, there are still historical cases that remain unresolved and constitute permanent crimes.

 In the official UN report of 2009, of the 82 countries where the cases of missing persons were identified, the largest number (more than 1000) transmitted were: Iraq (16,544), Sri Lanka (12,226), Argentina (3,449), Guatemala (3,155), Peru (3,009), Algeria (2,939), El Salvador (2,661) and Colombia (1,235).
 Other countries with numerous cases under denunciation (between 1000 and 100) are: Chile (907), China (116), Congo (114), Ethiopia (119), Philippines (780), Honduras (207), India (430), Indonesia (165), Iran (532), Lebanon (320), Morocco (268), Mexico (392), Nepal (672), Nicaragua (234), Russian Federation (478), Sudan, Yemen (155) and East Timor (504).

 Examples

-NGOs such as Amnesty International or Human Rights Watch record in their annual report the number of known cases of forced disappearance.

 Algeria

-During the Algerian Civil War, which began in 1992 as Islamist guerrillas attacked the military government which had annulled an Islamist electoral victory, thousands of people were forcibly disappeared.
-Disappearances continued up to the late 1990s but thereafter dropped off sharply with the decline in violence in 1997.
-Some of the disappeared were kidnapped or killed by the guerrillas, but others are presumed to have been taken by state security services.
+During the Algerian Civil War, which began in 1992 as militant Islamist guerrillas attacked the military government that had annulled an Islamic Salvation Front victory, thousands of people were forcibly disappeared.
+Disappearances continued up to the late 1990s, but thereafter dropped off sharply with the decline in violence in 1997.
+Some of the disappeared were kidnapped or killed by the guerrillas but others are presumed to have been taken by state security forces under Mohamed Mediène.
 This latter group has become the most controversial.
 Their exact numbers remain disputed, but the government has acknowledged a figure of just over 6,000 disappeared, now presumed dead.
-Opposition sources claim the real number is closer to 17,000.
 The war claimed a total toll of 150,000–200,000 lives.

 In 2005 a controversial amnesty law was approved in a referendum.
 It granted financial compensation to families of the "disappeared", but also effectively ended the police investigations into the crimes.